Battle of Drewry's Bluff: Aftermath

 During the battle, Corporal John F. Mackie became the first Marine to earn the Medal of Honor.

 The massive fort on Drewry's Bluff had blunted the Union advance just 7 mi short of the Confederate capital, at a loss of seven Confederates killed and eight wounded.
 Richmond remained safe.
 Rodgers reported to McClellan that it was feasible for the navy to land troops as close as 10 mi from Richmond.
-Some amateur researchers think the Union Army never took advantage of this observation, yet the entire purpose of the expedition was to obtain such information.
+Some amateur researchers think the Union Army never took advantage of this observation.

 The area saw action again during the Siege of Petersburg.
 The Army of the James landed on May 5, 1864, at Bermuda Hundred, a neck of land north of City Point at the confluence of the James and Appomattox Rivers, only 15 mi south of Richmond.
 The army marched overland, advancing within 3 mi of Drewry's Bluff by May 9.
 From a tactical perspective, Bermuda Hundred allowed a complete amphibious landing with less likelihood of counterattack than a landing five miles closer to Drewry's Bluff and Fort Darling.